 |Hypoxia response||Transcription factors activated as a response to low oxygen conditions are known to modulate aging.|

 |Autophagy||Macroautophagy, Chaperone-mediated autophagy are linked to the role of lysosomes in premature aging.|

 Diseases of Protein Misfolding

-Involvement of disparate toxic proteins and late age of onset are the hallmark features of these diseases.
-Through an alteration in proteostasis machinery; signaling pathways similar to those which regulate aging have a hand in the etiopathogenesis of these diseases.
+Involvement of disparate toxic proteins and the late age of onset are the hallmark features of these diseases.
+Through an alteration in proteostasis machinery, signaling pathways similar to those which regulate aging have a hand in the etiopathogenesis of these diseases.
 Neurons are specifically susceptible to such changes.
 The most elaborately studied diseases of protein misfolding are thus the neurodegenerative diseases.
 The significant ones are as mentioned below:

-Cataract can also be thought of a disease of the elderly secondary to mismanaged proteostasis.
+Cataracts can also be thought of a disease of the elderly secondary to mismanaged proteostasis.

-What is Successful Ageing?
+What is Successful Aging?

 - An increase in life expectancy